xenify-io/litepaper/Litepaper.md

 <br>

-At the heart of Xenify pulses a relentless ambition to redefine the landscape of cross-chain token swapping.
-Steered by a potent set of guiding principles, our mission is to craft a transformative DeFi experience that breaks barriers, widens accessibility, and empowers every user, everywhere.
-As a crucial part of the XEN ecosystem, Xenify is unwavering in its dedication to nurturing a vibrant community that champions a luminous and decentralized tomorrow.
-In every action we take, we stand true to the First Principles of Crypto:
+Xenify thrives on an audacious ambition to revolutionize the world of cross-chain token swapping.
+Guided by our steadfast core values, we are on a mission to build a transformative DeFi experience that dismantles barriers, broadens accessibility, and empowers users around the globe.
+As an essential component of the XEN ecosystem, Xenify is unwavering in its dedication to nurturing a dynamic community that advocates for a bright, decentralized future.
+In all our endeavours, we remain committed to upholding the First Principles of Crypto:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)